mahendradata/mahendradata.github.io/index.md

 - **Master degree**\
   Awarded the degree of Master of Computer Science from the [Faculty of Information Technology](https://www.its.ac.id/informatika/), [Institut Teknologi Sepuluh Nopember](https://www.its.ac.id/), Surabaya, Indonesia, in 2014.
 - **Doctoral degree**\
-  A Ph.D. student at the [Aritsugi Laboratory](https://www.dbms.cs.kumamoto-u.ac.jp/~aritsugi/), [Graduate School of Science and Technology](https://www.fast.kumamoto-u.ac.jp/gsst-en/), [Kumamoto University](https://ewww.kumamoto-u.ac.jp/en/), Kumamoto, Japan, since 2019.
+  Awarded the degree of Doctor of Philosophy from the [Graduate School of Science and Technology](https://www.fast.kumamoto-u.ac.jp/gsst-en/), [Kumamoto University](https://ewww.kumamoto-u.ac.jp/en/), Kumamoto, Japan, in 2022.

 ## Research Interest